Amorymeltzer/mls/notes.md

 - Sortable table below?
 Don't use div for graph?
 - PA/AB/etc. checks for division by zero, proper sums (H+K+BB+SAC<PA, etc.)
 - Tournaments one table or as multiple games with chart?
 Only one so far so prob not worth the effort

+### HTML rewrite
+- Get it right
+- Graph won't load data named as R_f15, RBI_f15; need to rename those
+- Why so small?
+Font size shrunk but the table is tiny
+- Maybe beef up font size?
+Or just table size?